An 18th Century Pleated Petticoat

 Hemming the side openings (pocket slits):

-Note: If you’re using the full width of your fabric you won’t need to do this step – the selvage edge will serve as your hemmed edge.
+Note: If you’re using the full width of your fabric you can skip this step – the selvage edges will serve as your hemmed edge.

 If your fabric has raw edges, measure down 10 inches from the top of the fabric and mark this point.
-Then fold over 1/4 inch between the top of the fabric and your marked point, fold again, press your folded hem, and sew it.
+Then fold a 1/4 inch seam allowance from the top edge of the fabric down to your marked point, fold again, press your folded hem, and sew the hem down to the marked point

 Note: I like to do my pleating before I sew the panels together.
 It makes the whole process a lot less fiddly!